 This way you can simply edit out and cut different portions of your desired track.
 GarageBand makes this editing process mighty simple and user-friendly for both amateurs and professionals by providing all controls that are required along with some extras, and by providing prompts for easy guidance.

-GarageBand also allows for an easy to learn music-composition, mixing and editing process that helps users create beats and rhythms without much hassle of changing platforms and looking for alternatives.
+GarageBand for PC also allows for an easy to learn music-composition, mixing and editing process that helps users create beats and rhythms without much hassle of changing platforms and looking for alternatives.
 Music is at one hand’s breadth to artists who wish to explore and publish to accessible platforms the tracks that they have industriously made on the Apple app.
 The variety of sound effects, instruments and Loops available in the GarageBand Library make it the top most app for music-lovers.
 The process of music-making is fairly simple:

 - When you open the app, you’ll be asked to either select an Empty Project or choose from the set templates if you’re making a track from the following categories- Voice, Electronic, Hip Hop, Amp Collection, Keyboard Collection etc.

 - After selecting the type of track you want for eg: if we start with an Empty Project, click Choose.

 - You will be prompted to choose from Software Instrument, Audio (sub-options of microphone or guitar/bass plugins) or Drummer options.
 To start with a basic vocal project, select the audio option to open the GarageBand screen where your track will be recorded.

 - On the top left corner, there will be a button with a question mark on it.
 This is the Help button; in case you do not understand what functions are attributed to all the controls and options on the screen, press this and if you hover over all the controls, it will display the functions of each.